Sub Limit in Health Insurance

 What is a sub-limit?

-A sub-limit is a cap on the total sum insured up to certain limits.
-The insurer will not be liable to pay beyond the Sub-limits.
-The Sub-limit is inclusive of the medical expenses incurred.
+A sub-limit is a cap on the maximum sum insured can be paid up to a certain limit.
+The insurer will not be liable to pay beyond it. the Sub-limits.
+The Sub-limit.
+It is inclusive of the medical expenses incurred.

 Types of Sub-Limit Health Insurance in India